 Chest compressions are the cornerstone of CPR, and mastering this technique is crucial.
 Participants are taught:

-• Compression Rate: Training to maintain a steady rhythm of 100-120 compressions per minute.
-This rate is essential for maximizing the effectiveness of chest compressions and is often compared to the beat of the song “Stayin’ Alive” by the Bee Gees to help participants maintain the correct pace.
+Compression Rate: Training to maintain a steady rhythm of 100-120 compressions per minute.
+This rate is essential for maximizing the effectiveness of chest compressions and is often compared to the beat of a song to help participants maintain the correct pace.

-• Recoil Between Compressions: Emphasizing the importance of allowing the chest to fully recoil between compressions, which allows the heart to refill with blood.
+Recoil Between Compressions: Emphasizing the importance of allowing the chest to fully recoil between compressions, which allows the heart to refill with blood.
+Complete chest recoil facilitates blood flow back into the heart, and rescuers must avoid leaning on the victim to ensure the chest returns to its normal position.

 Participants practice these techniques on manikins to build muscle memory and ensure that they can perform chest compressions effectively in real-life situations.
-Mastering chest compressions is a critical part of first aid training, which combines CPR techniques with hands-on practice to ensure participants are well-prepared for emergencies.
+After calling for help, it is urgent to begin chest compressions immediately to increase the chances of survival.
+Mastering chest compressions is a critical part of first aid training, which combines CPR techniques with practice to ensure participants are well-prepared for emergencies.

 5. Techniques for Providing Rescue Breaths

-Rescue breaths are another critical component of CPR, designed to deliver oxygen directly into the victim’s lungs.
+Rescue breathing is another critical component of CPR, designed to provide ventilation to a person who is unresponsive and not breathing normally by delivering oxygen directly into the victim’s lungs.
 Participants learn:

 Providing effective rescue breaths is a key component of aid training, which includes various CPR and first aid courses designed to enhance participants’ confidence and retention of critical emergency procedures.